rescue-respiration/rescue-respiration-website/content/_index.md

 The focus of the further development was essentially on safety elements; at no point did we forget that our device will be effective on people who, because they are under anesthesia or deeply sedated, cannot defend themselves against possible errors.
 Of course, this means that we take on an enormous responsibility; we are always aware of this and take appropriate care.

 All of this requires a high level of technical understanding, tremendous care and a fair amount of self-criticism.
-Two devices are currently at TÜV Süd, which has its own department for testing ventilators.
+Two devices are currently performing tests, which has its own department for testing ventilators.
 The most difficult tests have already been passed, the remaining tests are much easier to pass, and we expect to master them easily with perhaps some marginal change requests that we can then easily fulfill.
-The TÜV is very sympathetic to our project.

-Parallel to the final inspection by the TÜV, preparations for series production will begin in Lebanon.
+Parallel to the final inspection by independent technicals inspectors, preparations for series production will begin in Lebanon.
 At the same time, we will initiate the same procedure, i.e. sending a device and the necessary production documents to Turkey and India.

 One criterion that still has to be overcome is the local approval of the device in our partner countries.
 In Germany, we are currently experiencing the tremendous impairment of our normal lives by the virus; in our partner countries, the need is even greater.
 We hope that this recognizable need will make the formal and regulatory obstacles to the use of the device easier to overcome than before.
 Our partner in Lebanon has a large and resilient network.